Wild Life Sydney

-Wild Life Sydney Zoo (formerly Sydney Wildlife World) is a wildlife park in the Darling Harbour precinct, on the western edge of the Sydney central business district, Sydney, New South Wales, Australia.
-Opened in September 2006, the zoo is located adjacent to a leisure and retail precinct that includes the SEA LIFE Sydney Aquarium and Madame Tussauds Sydney.
+Wild Life Sydney Zoo (formerly Sydney Wildlife World) is a wildlife park in the Darling Harbour precinct, on the western edge of the Sydney central business district, Australia.
+Opened in September 2006, the zoo is located adjacent to a leisure and retail precinct that includes the Sea Life Sydney Aquarium and Madame Tussauds Sydney.

 History

-In May 2006, Sydney Aquarium Pty Ltd announced plans to expand the existing aquarium site, in order to incorporate a wildlife park.
-Following this announcement, and after the acquisition of the tourist attractions at Sydney Tower and of Manly Oceanarium, Sydney Aquarium Pty Ltd changed its name to Sydney Attractions Group.
-Village Roadshow Limited purchased Sydney Attractions Group in late 2007.
+In May 2006, Sydney Aquarium announced plans to expand the existing aquarium site, in order to incorporate a wildlife park.
+Following this announcement, and after the acquisition of the tourist attractions at Sydney Tower and of Manly Oceanarium, Sydney Aquarium changed its name to Sydney Attractions Group.
+Village Roadshow purchased Sydney Attractions Group in late 2007.
 UK attractions group Merlin Entertainments bought Sydney Wildlife World as part of its acquisition of Village Roadshow assets in March 2011.

-The park changed its name to Wild Life Sydney Zoo (trademarked as Wild Life Sydney) and re-opened on 13 September 2011.
+The park changed its name to Wild Life Sydney and re-opened on 13 September 2011.

-The attraction won the Award for the best family-focused tourism at The Australians 2007 Travel and Tourism Awards.
+The attraction was named the best family-focused tourism at The Australians 2007 Travel and Tourism Awards.